hallzy/dotfiles/README.md

   It also has _open-nautilus_ which, when executed from the terminal, opens the nautilus file manager at the current location in the terminal.

+  trash-restore restores a given file back to its original location after it has been moved to the trash.

 ###.gnome2/
   This holds my nautilus scripts, which are scripts that populate the right